If you’re looking for HIGHLIGHTS of my work, maybe 30-40 stories from all my different subject areas, check Muckrack.

 - Enduring Spirit: Restoring Professional Women’s Soccer to Washington, published October 2013

-- Single-Digit Soccer: Keeping Sanity in the Earliest Ages of the Beautiful Game, published August 2015.
-I made a presentation on Single-Digit Soccer (U10s and below) at the 2015 NSCAA convention.
-See my notes and the slideshow.
-Also see excerpts and a video.
+- Single-Digit Soccer: Keeping Sanity in the Earliest Ages of the Beautiful Game, published August 2015

-- How the Hell Did I End Up Cageside?: An Accidental MMA Writer’s Memoir, is in development, salvaging bits of a never-published book on The Ultimate Fighter.
+- How the Hell Did I End Up Cageside?: An Accidental MMA Writer’s Memoir, published March 2020

 On this site, I’ve broken down my work into six broad categories.